 S.M.A.R.T. stands for:

-- Specific– You should know how content marketing fits in with your overall strategy.
+- Specific– You should know how content marketing fits in with your overall digital strategy.
 For example, do you want to add 5 new clients this year through content marketing?
 Maybe you want to generate 100 new leads?

 - Measurable– Now determine how you measure your results.
 They can be direct purchases on your website, or opt-ins to your email service provider.